munkhtsogt/haskell/README.md

 # Denotational Semantics

+Denotational semantics is a methodology for giving mathematical meaning to programming languages and systems

 Added some additional features (language extensions) to the basic definitions in the continuation semantic model (Impc).
 I used same test cases and added own test cases.
 In addition I added Goto sequencer and Leave methods.

 Environment